Reach the top of Wales

-We can take you and your family, small group of friends or whole organisation to the top of Snowdon along your chosen route at any time of the year (conditions depending).
-We'll chat to you in advance, help with your route selection and ensure you've got the right gear for an enjoyable day out.
+We operate nearly every day of the year between March and October.
+We'll chat to you in advance and ensure you've got the right gear for an enjoyable day out.
+If you want to make a private booking we'll also offer alternate route choices.
 On the day we'll meet you at the start point and guide you safely to the summit (and back again!) and supply you with entertaining facts and bad jokes along the way.

 Frequently Asked Questions

 How many people can be in our group?

 Children are welcome on the Llanberis Path and Pyg/Miners' Track routes but must be accompanied by their parent or guardian at all times.
 If you're unsure about your child's suitability please get in touch and we can have a chat.